paulsinclair51/briteTest/docs/md/Contributor_Guide.md

 - For the `src/testapi.c` file, update the `ta_internal_version` function.
 - For a document, add a new entry to the top of the `Document Version History` table.

+Note: A major or minor release includes all the versioned files.
+A patch release is for an individual versioned file.

 API compatibility guidelines:
 - Do not change API signatures.
 - Do not change API behavior.